giangNguyen2007/microservice_project_ecom_ASP.NET_and_Angular/README.md

-# microservice_project_ecom_ASP.NET_and_Angular

-Microservice project - the ecommerce application with backend in ASP.NET and frontend in Angular
+# Microservice project - ecommerce application with backend in ASP.NET and frontend in Angular

+This is the part A of my project.
+The part B, which should be launched after part A, consists of a bank application which handles payment for orders placed on this ecommerce site.
+[Link to Part B](https://github.com/giangNguyen2007/microservice_project_part2_bank_SpringBoot_and_Angular)

+### Note on limited time available for frontend part

+<span style="color: orange;">I have spent most of time on learning to develop the two backend applications in Spring & ASP.NET, which are not part of ENSIMAG cursus.
+The microservices in themselves are similar in structure and thus do not take too much time, but learning to apply gRPC and rabbitMQ communication between them, then ensuring correct message exchange (with automatic and manuel testing) are quite time-consuming.
-I have spent most of time on learning to develop the two backend applications.
-This leaves me with only little time to learn Angular and develop frontend feature before the start of new semester at ENSIMAG.
-The deployment on Docker-Compose alto takes a lot of time as inter-container communication leads to complication that requires code adjustement.
+This leaves me with only little time to learn Angular and develop 2 frontends (part A & B) before the start of new semester at ENSIMAG.
+The deployment on Docker-Compose alto takes a lot of time as inter-container communication leads to complication that requires further adjustement.</span>

-Thus i have to accept to present this frontend version with just basic functionalities.
-More advanced features could be added during the semester.
+<span style="color: orange;">Thus I have to accept to present a frontend version with just basic functionalities.
+More advanced features could be added during the semester.  </span>

+### Note on AI usage
+For this project, I use extensively chatGPT, but as a web search replacement and learning tool, not a thinking or problem solving tool.
+Without AI, I still have to go on Google to search for : information, how to use different framework, packages, tool, what is coding best practice in different situation, what this error message means.
+ChatGPT for me is just a much faster and more powerful search engine, which can answer my questions in a more precise way and on a deeper level.

+With Copilot, I dont use agence mode (I have turn it off after first try, as it makes me feel losing control of my code base), just chat mode for question & answer.
+It helps me code faster by filling code snippets.
+I understand the meaning of each line of code, each service's architecture, and can recreate all the project without using AI.

 ## 1. Application Launch Steps